 - Soil salinity- can indicate irrigation and fertilization problems

 - Degradation and contamination - whether from natural or man- made causes, including petrochemical/hydrocarbon seepage

-The PSR+ and RS-3500 are agricultural spectroradiometers ideal for soil mapping projects.
+The PSR+, RS-5400 and RS-3500 are agricultural spectroradiometers ideal for soil mapping projects.
 Lightweight, with high resolution and sensitivity they are easy for one person to use in the field and come with a range of accessories.
 In standalone mode, the PSR+ can store up to 1000 scans.
-Both systems when used with the AGIZ 8X rugged handheld tablet have unlimited scan storage plus a digital camera and GPS.
+These systems when used with the AGIZ 8X rugged handheld tablet have unlimited scan storage plus a digital camera and GPS.

 When used with the EZ-ID sample identification system and Custom Library Builder module, researchers can scan known samples and build a site or project specific soil library to match against target scans.